biscuit-auth/biscuit/DESIGN.md

 the content of each element of `blocks`.

 Once the signature is verified, the `authority` and `blocks` elements can be further deserialized.
-They represent a `Block` structure in CBOR
+They represent a `Block` structure in Protobuf
 encoding:

 ```